anmitsux/printscript/README.md

 # printscript
-  purpose : read csv file and disp Graduation certificate
+  purpose : read csv file and disp Graduation certificat.and print all.